 Visit new and renovated houses that show how to reduce your energy and water bills

-This year Eco Open Houses takes place in Brighton & Hove over two weekends 18-19 and 25-26 October
+Last year Eco Open Houses took place in Brighton & Hove over two weekends 18-19 and 25-26 October

 The printed brochure, with maps and house details as on this website, is available free at selected sites around Brighton and Hove, or as a downloadable pdf.